corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/querying-flow-data.md

 To view the full code sample, see [NodeFlowStatusRpcOps.kt](../../resources/extensions-rpc/NodeFlowStatusRpcOps.kt).

 {{< warning >}}
-The Multi RPC Client version must be aligned with the node version, meaning that both must be running the same Corda: Enterprise Edition  version.
+The Multi RPC Client version must be aligned with the node version, meaning that both must be running the same Corda Enterprise version.
 {{< /warning >}}

 For details of how to build a Multi RPC Client, see [Building a Multi RPC Client](../../../../../../../en/platform/corda/4.9/enterprise/node/operating/clientrpc.html#building-the-multi-rpc-client).
 See also [MultiRPCClient](../../../../../../../en/api-ref/corda/4.9/open-source/javadoc/net/corda/client/rpc/ext/MultiRPCClient.html) in the API documentation.